adamhoof/CDN77-NGINX/README.md

 2. Code exploration
     - ngx_http_proxy_module.c looks legit, search cache keyword, found ngx_http_proxy_cache_key function.
     - A bunch of mumbo jumbo here, looks like the function takes in some config and parses it into internal complex compiled value.
-    - We gotta go back and dig a little bit more into how nginx works under the hood in general. (jump into [Research -> Development guide most important parts](#research)
+    - We gotta go back and dig a little bit more into how nginx works under the hood in general. (added to [Research -> Development guide most important parts](#research)
       - So from what we know, core concepts are scopes and commands.
 How do they map into code?
         - The scope hierarchy of scopes is important.
 We will probably care the most about http.
 If we used http in conf, then the code allocates structs ngx_http_<module_name>_main_conf_t.
         - Inside the http, we can define other scopes like server.
 Again if we did that, the code allocates ngx_http_<module_name>_srv_conf_t.